Branching and flow management

 Unconnected pages can be brought back into your main form in a number of ways.

 In most cases, the easiest ways is with 'move page' - this option allows you to move one page at a time to anywhere in the flow.
-To move an unconected page, hover over the thumbnail to open the page menu (3 dots in a circle) and select 'move page'.
+To move an unconected page, open the page menu (...) and select 'Move page'.

 A group of unconnected pages can be brought back into your main flow in one go from the point where you'd like to insert them: